kolzchut/PageQuality/README.md

 ## Settings

 ## Permissions
-- "viewpagequality" is required to watch the lsit of issues and use the API.
+- "viewpagequality" is required to watch the list of issues and use the API.
 - "configpagequality" is required to edit the settings of this extension.

 ## Todo